MARDAScience/adm/README.md

 Written by Daniel Buscombe (USGS-PCMSC and Marda Science LLC) and Andy Ritchie (USGS-PCMSC)

+> version 1 - April 19, 2021

+Initial version did not use overlap, not Otsu.
+Implemented a median filter with large radus (21 px) by default.

+> version 2 - August 2nd, 2021

 Input: DEM raster in COG (cloud-optimized geotiff) format.
 This DEM has messy noise you wish to automatically identify and clean.

 Outputs: